basherpm/basher/README.md

 ## Installation

-You can install basher in 1 line.
-This will install basher, and add it to your .bashrc/.zshrc file - in a way that can automatically be uninstalled later:
+You can install Basher in 1 line.
+This will install Basher, and add it to your .bashrc/.zshrc file - in a way that can automatically be uninstalled later:

 	curl -s https://raw.githubusercontent.com/basherpm/basher/master/install.sh | bash